Aguythatdoesstuff/Marshal-IDE/docs/Getting started/Your First Scripted Gui.md

     else if
         check_variable = { text = 3 }
         then
-            text "The greater the mass the greater the force of attraction.
-(Especially your_mom.png)" else if
+            text "The greater the mass the greater the force of attraction." else
-        check_variable = { text = 4 }
-        then
-            text "SpongeBob grew in size cuz of the patties.
-1GB was necessary." else if
-        check_variable = { text = 5 }
-        then
-            text "Syntax error: unknown: at line 3628 column 628 in file hwhurjheheobe.bsbkhsh" else
-        text "If you see this, the 10,000 lines of code are actually working.
-Somehow."
+        text "System online."
 ```
-# Inside the GUI:
+Display the dynamic text within the interface block:
 ```
 text
     text random_yap
     font "hoi_36header"
     position x100 y450
     max size x700 y600
 ```
-### 6. Summary of GUI Best Practices
+### 6. Best Practices
-Stacking Elements: In the game engine, elements are drawn in the order they appear.
-Put backgrounds first, icons second, and text/buttons on top.
+Layering & Render Order: Elements render in sequential order.
+Declare background frames first, icons second, and interactive buttons or text labels on top.

-Percentages vs Pixels: size 100% works for icons/sprites, but windows and max size bounds for text should use exact pixel logic (x500 y300).

-Safety Fallbacks: Always end your define sprite and define text chains with an else block to prevent the game engine from crashing or throwing a missing GFX error!
+Sizing Units: Use percentage constraints (size 100%) for standard icons or full-frame overlays, and exact pixel coordinates (x500 y300) for window dimensions and text bounds.

+Fallback Safety: Include else blocks in define sprite and define text declarations to handle missing states safely and avoid rendering errors.